 Employment Lawyer Explains

 California is an "at-will" employment state.
 In general, "at-will" employment means that an employer can terminate an employee for any reason or no reason, but not for an illegal reason.
 For example, where an employer's termination of an employee violates a law or statute, or that termination goes against public policy.
-If you believe your employer terminated you because of your race, color, national origin, gender, religion, age, disability, sex, gender, sexual orientation, marital status or military status, you should talk to an employment lawyer.
-Additionally, if you believe your employer terminated your employment because you engaged in a protected activity, you should speak with an employment lawyer.
+If you believe your employer terminated you because of your race, color, national origin, religion, age, disability, sex, sexual orientation, marital status, or military status, you should talk to an employment lawyer.

 Each case is different.
 The compensation for an employment claim in California depends upon many variables.
 It includes the nature of your claim, the number of parties involved, and the damages.
 If you want to know what settlement realistically to expect in your specific case, call us and ask to speak with an employment lawyer.